gurjeetsinghvirdee/text-to-bookmark/README.md

 # Text to Bookmark HTML Converter

-**text-to-bookmark** is a straightforward utility that converts plain text files containing URLs into bookmark HTML files.
+**txt-to-bookmark** is a straightforward utility that converts plain text files containing URLs into bookmark HTML files.
 These HTML files are compatible with most web browsers, making it easy to import and manage bookmarks.

 ## Features